Life After Bugs

 Our ant exterminators treat infestations but also offer ant control prevention programs to stop ants from invading your property in the first place.
 Contact us for a free quote.

-Our family owned and operated pest control company has served the Katy, west Houston, and Richmond communities for 10 years.
+Our family owned and operated pest control company has served the Katy, west Houston, and Richmond communities as an experienced, locally operated team.
 We look forward to helping keep your home or business ant-free so you can enjoy your Life After Bugs.
 Contact us to schedule a free pest inspection.

-Our friendly technicians will inspect the inside and outside of your property to identify, treat, and block entry points so that carpenter ants, fire ants, sugar ants, rover ants, pharaoh ants, and acrobat ants — all of which are common in the greater Houston area — stay out.
+Our friendly technicians will inspect the inside and outside of your property to identify, treat, and block entry points so that carpenter ants, fire ants, sugar ants, rover ants, pharaoh ants, and acrobat ants stay out.
+All of those are common in the greater Houston area.

 Pest Profile